 • Course: One single injection OR three capsules taken over five days; these vaccines protects you for 3 years.

 • When to get vaccinated: At least two weeks before travel.
-It can also be given closer to your travel date but this leaves you at a greater risk.

 • Side effects: Side effects include fever, soreness at the injection site and digestive problems.